ufs-community/ufs-srweather-app/docs/UsersGuide/source/CustomizingTheWorkflow/ConfigWorkflow.rst

 ------------------------------

 ``FIELD_DICT_FN``: (Default: "fd_nems.yaml")
    The name of the field dictionary file.
-This file is a community-based dictionary for shared coupling fields that is automatically generated by the :term:`NUOPC` Layer.
+This file is a community-based dictionary for shared coupling fields and is automatically generated by the :term:`NUOPC` Layer.

 ``FIELD_DICT_IN_UWM_FP``: (Default: ``'{{ [user.UFS_WTHR_MDL_DIR, "tests", "parm", FIELD_DICT_FN]|path_join }}'``)
    The full path to ``FIELD_DICT_FN`` within the forecast model's directory structure (e.g., ``/path/to/ufs-srweather-app/sorc/ufs-weather-model/tests/parm/$FIELD_DICT_FN``).